Peru: Pontificia Universidad Catolica del Peru

 Housing and Board

-Overseas students have the option to board with Peruvian families.
+Study abroad participants have the option to live with Peruvian families which is arranged through the PUCP International Office.
 This provides maximum opportunity for the practice in the Spanish language, and offers the opportunity of unique experience of social and family life in Peru.

 - Advanced Spanish Language Skills (ideally through the 303-304 level).